Gabriel Romanus

 Lars Gabriel Romanus (born 25 January 1939) is a Swedish liberal politician.
 He served as Minister of Social Affairs 1978–1979, as a member of the Riksdag 1969–1982 and again 2002–2006.
 He has chaired the Swedish delegation to the Nordic Council and was President of the council in 2004.
-He has also been chairman of Svenska Barnboksinstitutet.
-Romanus was the CEO of Systembolaget from 1982 to 1999.
+He has also been chairman of Svenska Barnboksinstitutet (The Swedish Institute for Children's Literature).
+Romanus was the CEO of the government-owned chain of liquor stores, Systembolaget, from 1982 to 1999.
 He has worked for restrictive politics on alcohol for a long time.